Puhua: Historical accounts

 Since he made the sound of the bell on his flute, he named the flute kyotaku...

 The term kyotaku means "empty bell" in Japanese.
 "Empty bell" can also be translated as Kyorei, which happens to be the name of one of the san koten honkyoku (Japanese: "three classic original pieces"; also known as the Bekkaku), honkyoku (Japanese: 本曲, "original pieces") being the traditional musical pieces for shakuhachi played by the mendicant monks of the Fuke sect for alms and enlightenment.
 The "three classic original pieces" are probably not as old as thought.
 The earliest reference to any pieces played by the komusō is from 1664, and in that text the so-called "three classics" are not mentioned.
 The earliest reference to these three pieces would than be the 1795 publication of the Kyotaku Denki Kokuji-kai.

-Fuke's gatha is sometimes called "Shidanoge".
+Puhua's gatha is sometimes called "Shidanoge".

 Another version of the story portrays Chō Haku attempting to become the student of Zhang Bai instead of Puhua directly, as in this version Zhang Bai is depicted as a student who garnered favor from Puhua and so had become admired by Chō Haku.

 It was believed by the historical komusō that the tradition that led to suizen was handed down by Chō Haku through his family and eventually reached its way to Japan by way of the monk Kakushin, to the komusō and later the founder of Myoanji—at one time the head temple of the Fuke-shū in Kyoto and still a place of profound importance for many shakuhachi, Fuke Zen and Rinzai Zen enthusiasts the world over—Kyochiku Zenji (also known as Kichiku).

 Death

-Fuke's death is related as follows:
+Puhua's death is related as follows:

 "One day at the street market Fuke was begging all and sundry to give him a robe.
 Everybody offered him one, but he did not want any of them.
 The master [Linji] made the superior buy a coffin, and when Fuke returned, said to him: "There, I had this robe made for you."
 Fuke shouldered the coffin, and went back to the street market, calling loudly: "Rinzai had this robe made for me!
 I am off to the East Gate to enter transformation" (to die)."
 The people of the market crowded after him, eager to look.
 Fuke said: "No, not today.
 Tomorrow, I shall go to the South Gate to enter transformation."
 And so for three days.
 Nobody believed it any longer.
 On the fourth day, and now without any spectators, Fuke went alone outside the city walls, and laid himself into the coffin.
 He asked a traveler who chanced by to nail down the lid.

 The news spread at once, and the people of the market rushed there.
 On opening the coffin, they found that the body had vanished, but from high up in the sky they heard the ring of his hand bell."